 Eric Stefanski comes from UNC, Qu promoted from part-time assistant

-Qu is no stranger to the Georgia Tech Aquatic Center, having competed in the venue for her native China at the 1996 Atlanta Summer Olympic Games and finishing fourth in the 200m fly.
+Qu is no stranger to the McAuley Aquatic Center, having competed in the venue for her native China at the 1996 Atlanta Summer Olympic Games and finishing fourth in the 200 meter fly.

 Qu came to Georgia Tech after five years as the associate head men’s and women’s swimming coach at SUNY-Binghamton.
-Her previous coaching stints have included Iowa State for two seasons, and Ithaca College for one.
+Her previous coaching stints include Iowa State for two seasons and Ithaca College for one.

-She attended Shenzhen University in Shenzhen, China for two years, and then enrolled at SUNY-Binghamton where she graduated Summa Cum Laude in 2005 with a B.S. degree in human development.
-Qu received her M.S. in exercise science from Ithaca in 2006.
+She attended Shenzhen University in Shenzhen, China for two years and then enrolled at SUNY-Binghamton where she graduated summa cum laude in 2005 with a bachelor’s degree in human development.
+Qu received her master’s degree in exercise science from Ithaca in 2006.